tintinthong/efficient-programmer/README.md

 # efficient-programmer

 This is a repo about my collected practices of speeding up my programming.
+I am aiming to stop using my mouse.

 My workflow includes: